-So if a student is demonstrating greater difficulty compared to their peers, it’s best to opt for a neuropsychological evaluation.
-It will help you understand whether or not your child has learning disabilities at math.
-A neuropsychologist will be able to highlight learning difficulties in-depth, providing an overview of patterns and behaviors your child might be suffering from.
+Math has always been one of the most difficult subjects, so it’s considered normal for many students to face some struggles.
+However, if your child is having more difficulty in the subject compared to their peers, it may be a sign of a learning disability.
+The first step in knowing how to teach a child with math learning disabilities is getting an evaluation from a neuropsychologist.
+It will help you understand whether or not your child has learning disabilities in math.
+A neuropsychologist can highlight learning difficulties in-depth, providing an overview of patterns and behaviors your child might be suffering from.

-A proper evaluation can help detect whether or not your child has dyscalculia or a math learning disability.
-There could be other issues impacting the child’s ability to learn math, such as executive function difficulties and ADHD.
+A proper evaluation can help detect whether your child has dyscalculia or a math learning disability.
+However, other issues could impact the child’s ability to learn math, such as executive function difficulties and ADHD.
 In this case, personalized tutoring/coaching is the best way to move forward.

 In either case, we at Themba Tutors understand that looking for a neuropsychologist and a tutor could get tricky.
-To keep things simple, we provide solutions to children struggling with Math.
-On the other hand, if your child needs a neuropsychological evaluation and help you connect with an expert licensed neuropsychologist.
+To keep things simple, we provide solutions to children struggling with math.
+Similarly, if your child needs a neuropsychological evaluation, we can help you connect with a licensed neuropsychologist.